 5. Feature Engineering

 Feature engineering involves creating new features from existing data that can improve model performance.
-This might include:
+This includes the following terms:

-• Extracting Date Information: Extract year, month or day from date-time columns.
+- Extracting Date Information, such as the extract year, month or day from date-time columns.

 Example: Feature engineering with date and age